• Skip to primary navigation

 Keep in mind it’s possible that your windows are not facing in these EXACT directions.
 Perhaps your windows are oriented to the north-east, south-west, etc. Luckily, there are many compass phone apps you can use to easily figure out your situation and then position your indoor plants accordingly!

-natural light for indoor plants pin
+light for indoor plants

 Filed Under: Plant Care & Propagation